SingularityIndonesia/SingularityBaseMobile/CONTRIBUTING.md

 Every contributor is required to adhere to this established pattern and architecture.

-Please note that this pattern and architecture are original designs created by me, [(Steve)](https://github.com/stefanusayudha), and are not intended for public use.

-If you choose to use this pattern without my knowledge, then all the risk is yours, and it is out of the creator's responsibility.

 ## Git flow
 ![Screenshot 2024-03-10 at 19.35.03.png](Docs%2FScreenshot%202024-03-10%20at%2019.35.03.png)
 See: [Singularity Gitflow - Miro.](https://miro.com/app/board/uXjVMS5Omk8=/?share_link_id=784438148126)